splunk/splunk-operator/docs/Ingress.md

   loadBalancer: {}
 ```

-##### S2S Setup
+##### Ingress Service for Splunk Forwarders
-In order to expose s2s, we need to enable the global configuration to setup a listener and transport server
+Enable the global configuration to setup a listener and transport server

 ```yaml
 apiVersion: k8s.nginx.org/v1alpha1